isimmons/mosh-js-unit-testing-starter/Notes.md

 ctrl+p type @ shows symbols in current file ctrl+p type : shows line numbers, type number and enter to go to line in current file look at "go" menu to see shortcuts for back and forward cursor pos in current file

+# code coverage

+100% code coverage thought to be unrealistic because you can't spend all your time writing tests and not deliver code.
+But do you want to deliver broken code?
+Code coverage is not a garanteed bug free code.
+But isn't code coverage closer to being garanteed than no coverage?
+Lot's to think about.
+A lot of OSS projects require tests along with PRs and the tests must pass along with existing tests in the project before a PR can be approved.
+I guess this is one way to make it easier by having individual contributors be responsible for coverage on the parts of code they submit in PRs.
+But a dev team might need to have certain people assigned to test and approve new features before shipping them so at least a large part of the team could focus on writing code?
+IDK